akshay2000/MonocleGiraffe/README.md

 # Monocle Giraffe
-Most awesom Imgur client for Windows and Android.
+Most awesome Imgur client for Windows and Android.

 ##What is this?
 This is a Windows UWP and Xamarin Android app for Imgur.
 You're welcome to make a fork and send some pull requests.
 You're also welcome to use the code and build an app (or a car).
 Stay in touch; I'd like to know that someone is using the code.